zakunix/Linux-Scripts/README.md

 # Linux-Scripts
 Some linux scripts that I use.
-They are all written on arch based system specifically on CachyOS distro, so may not necessarily work on other linux systems.
+Which distro they are in will be indicated, so some scripts may not work on other distros.
+Overall, they should work just fine on any distro.